 If dietary restrictions and health benefits are a concern, and the main reason why you want to learn more about the butter-vs-margarine debate, consider sticking to alternative olive oil or vegetable oil-based spreads, per Harvard Health Publishing.
 Many believe that margarine increases bad cholesterol, LDL, instead of good cholesterol.

-In the end, most doctors suggest using each sparingly and making small alterations to daily life.
+In the end, most doctors suggest using margarine vs. butter sparingly and making small alterations to daily life.
 For instance, dip your bread in olive oil instead of smearing it with butter or margarine.
 Stick with healthy fats, much like the Mediterranean diet, and your body will thank you.